 About the Artist:

-This sculpture is amongst hundreds of pieces of art that are available at our location in Grandview!
+This ceramic set is amongst hundreds of pieces of art that are available at our location in Grandview!
 Come in today and see the full collection.